Blog

 • Was the chain of communication effective?

-• Was the company’s speed of response satisfactory?
+• Was the organization’s speed of response satisfactory?

 It’s a good idea to analyze the fallout while it’s still fresh so that you can begin optimizing your crisis communication plan long before the next crisis occurs.